Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 This section describes protobuf data types and messages used by the Trade API as they relate to Seaport.

-**For a full reference on the seaport smart contracts and interfaces, see the [Seaport documentation](https://docs.opensea.io/reference/seaport-overview).**
+**For a full reference on the Seaport smart contracts and interfaces, see the [Seaport documentation](https://docs.opensea.io/reference/seaport-overview).**

 ### ItemType